*** This post was originally published February 2nd 2018

 Here are 5 of the most common productivity blockers we've seen with store visits, and how to fix them.

-#1) Regional managers have the same procedure for every visit.
+#1) Area managers have the same procedure for every visit.

 Every store is not the same.
 Some are busy at all hours of the day.
 Some are in the middle of nowhere.